-- 4.10 The Executive Leadership Team have currently approved \$25 per person (GST Inclusive) for full time and part time kaimahi for one function.
-This \$ value is subject to change so please check each year that this is the current approved amount. - 4.11 Expressing congratulations or sympathy (such as cards, flowers. tokens or small presents) should be self-funded, as this is not perceived good use of public money.
-There may be exceptions approved by the Chief Executive (or Business Division Executive Director in the context of business divisions).
+- 4.10 The Executive Leadership Team will approve an amount per person (GST Inclusive) for full time and part time kaimahi for the end of year function. - 4.11 Expressing congratulations or sympathy (such as cards, flowers. tokens or small presents) should be self-funded, as this is not perceived good use of public money.
+Exceptions may be approved by the Chief Executive (or Business Division Lead L in the context of business divisions) to purchase modest flowers for kaimahi who have suffered bereavement involving immediate family members.